 How PIM Works

 PIM solutions integrate data from ERPs, CRMs, and nearly every other product-related business platform you can think of.
 Once integrated, shared data is processed and de-duped.
 All of this happens simultaneously, eliminating the need to enter or update any data manually, reducing the potential for redundancy and error.

 Once data is aggregated, PIM users can organize product information into catalogs and link those catalogs to channels.
 PIM administrators can arrange data in a way which can be easily digested by multiple parties, helping them rapidly obtain the needed information.
 This increases productivity by limiting roadblocks and avoiding data silos.

 With a complete PIM setup, product marketing teams can produce more engaging content.
 Sales teams can sell more successfully, and product teams can use data to expand product offerings which reflect changes in consumer behaviors and other market trends.
 In turn, customers will feel more connected to the products they buy, generating a greater sense of loyalty and satisfaction.

 PIM systems can benefit any brand, and they're especially necessary for companies with complex product relationships, a high number of SKUs, or an omnichannel selling strategy.
 PIM solutions democratize product data so supply chain, marketing, sales, and customer service teams are equipped with the data they need to interact with prospects and customers.
 To dramatically increase receptiveness to your products and decrease your time to market, you need a platform which integrates with premier PIM solutions.

-Try a free demo of Adobe Commerce today to experience this seamless systems integration firsthand.
+Try a free demo of Magento Commerce today to experience this seamless systems integration first-hand.